epigen/LIQUORICE/docs/source/liquorice_commandline_tool.rst

 -  *bins.bed*: Genomic coordinates of all bins that passed the filtering and were used to generate the result.
 -  *regions.bed*: Genomic coordinates of all regions that passed the filtering and were used to generate the bins.
--  *corrected_coverage_mean_per_bin.csv*: The bin-wise, aggregated, bias-corrected coverage values
+-  *corrected_coverage_mean_per_bin.csv*: The bin-wise, aggregated, bias-corrected coverage values.
--  *uncorrected_coverage_mean_per_bin.csv*: The bin-wise, aggregated, un-corrected coverage values
+-  *uncorrected_coverage_mean_per_bin.csv*: The bin-wise, aggregated, un-corrected coverage values.
 -  *corrected_vs_uncorrected_coverage.pdf*: A plot showing the aggregated coverage profiles, comparing corrected and uncorrected values.
--  *fitted_gaussians.pdf*: A plot showing the fitted model, its seperate elements, and the bin-wise, aggregated, bias-corrected coverage values
+-  *fitted_gaussians.pdf*: A plot showing the fitted model, its seperate elements, and the bin-wise, aggregated, bias-corrected coverage values.
 -  *fitted_gaussians_parameter_summary.csv*: A table summarizing the parameters of the fitted model.
 This includes the dip area and depth, the two main metrics that quantify the epigenetic signal.
 -  *GC_content__vs__corrected_coverage.pdf*: A heatmap-style correlation plot, showing the correlation between the GC content and the corrected coverage value in each bin.
 -  *GC_content__vs__coverage.pdf*: A heatmap-style correlation plot, showing the correlation between the GC content and the uncorrected coverage value in each bin.